Elaine Education Centre

 The Elaine Education Centre

-The Elaine Education Centre is a specialist place of learning that supports children who have challenges that can impact on their learning, specialising in Social, Emotional & Mental Health; we can cater for up to 24 primary aged pupils who have an Educational Health Care Plan.
+The Elaine Education Centre is a specialist provision that supports children who have challenges that can impact on their learning, specialising in Social, Emotional & Mental Health; we can cater for up to 36 primary aged pupils who have an Educational Health Care Plan.
 Our aim is to enable pupils to develop skills and strategies to manage their behaviour and successfully reintegrate into mainstream school, if this is an appropriate next step.
 Our EEC and Nurture Provision was recognised as an Area of Excellence by Challenge Partners in 2020 (please click here to read more).

 Elaine Education Centre Vision Statement